-The main focus of this study is to investigate if audience perceptions cause actual behavioral consequences.
-Cultivation theory may be relevant here given it explains the relationship between audience perception of media products and its consequent behaviors.
-Cultivation theory deals with "how mass media affect the individual's construction of social reality" (Lee, 1989, p.772).
-According to Hawkins and Pingree (1982), television viewing cultivates some aspect of social reality.
-This view lends support to other studies that argue that television, as a medium, exerts the strongest influence on people's everyday lives (Kwak, Zinkhan, & Dominick, 2002; Lee, 1989; Meyer, 1989).
+The main focus of this study is to investigate if audience perceptions have actual behavioral consequences.
+Cultivation theory may be relevant here given it explains the relationship between audience perception of media products and their consequent behaviors.
+Cultivation theory deals with 'how mass media affect the individual's construction of social reality' (Lee, 1989: 772).
+According to Hawkins and Pingree (1982), television viewing cultivates an aspect of social reality.
+This view lends support to other studies that argue that television, as a medium, exerts the strongest influence on people's everyday lives (Kwak et al., 2002; Lee, 1989; Meyer, 1989).
 In this sense, cultivation theorists may argue that television viewing may elicit certain audience behaviors, such as purchasing goods on the basis of cues provided in the media text (Meyer, 1989).

-Cultivation theory is likely to be validated in many cultures, even though the most studies are based in the United States.
-In the context of consumer behavior, Lee (1989) empirically applied cultivation theory to the study of consumer acculturation processes with three different cultural groups - Taiwanese, Taiwanese residents in the U.S., and Americans.
-From the study examining the relationship between exposure to mass-media and the perception of consumption reality in the three groups, Lee found that cultivation theory was commonly applicable to all three ethnic groups.
-Kwak, Zinkhan, and Dominick's (2002) study of the impact of television content on viewers also support cultivation effects in both the United States and South Korea.
+Cultivation theory is likely to be validated in many cultures, even though the majority of studies have been based in the US.
+In the context of consumer behavior, Lee (1989) empirically applied cultivation theory to the study of consumer acculturation processes with three different cultural groups - Taiwanese, Taiwanese residents in the US and Americans.
+From this study examining the relationship between exposure to mass media and the perception of consumption reality among the three ethnic groups, Lee found that cultivation theory was commonly applicable to all three.
+Kwak et al.'s (2002) study of the impact of television content on viewers also supports cultivation effects in both the US and South Korea.

 Coupled with cultivation theory, social action theory provides a theoretical background in considering the relationship between audience perception and behavioral consequences.
-Meyer (1989) explains that social action theorists have observed how human beings perceive their surroundings through "referencing others in on-going and emerging performance" (p.787).
-Anderson and Meyer (1989) also explain how mediated communication can influence the on-going daily social routines of individuals, including their daily buying behavior.
+Meyer (1989: 787) explains that social action theorists have observed how human beings perceive their surroundings through 'referencing others in ongoing and emerging performance'.
+Anderson and Meyer (1988) also explain how mediated communication can influence the ongoing daily social routines of individuals, including their daily buying behavior.

-In the examination of Winter Sonata, these behavioral and perceptional issues are not as mutually exclusive, as perhaps cultivation theory and social action theory would posit.
+In the examination of Winter Sonata, these behavioral and perceptional issues are not as mutually exclusive as perhaps cultivation theory and social action theory would posit.
 O'Guinn and Shrum (1997) also argue that social perceptions of television programs are significant sources of consumption.
 Our study thus argues that the way audiences perceive Winter Sonata affects their buying behavior of Winter Sonata memorabilia.

-Winter Sonata Effects on the Japanese Society and Audiences
+Effects of Winter Sonata on Japanese Society and Audiences

-An empirical investigation of the Winter Sonata's popularity in Japan began with reviewing newspapers that reported the Hanryu and Winter Sonata phenomenon.
-In this study, 669 newspaper articles that dealt with Winter Sonata's influence on the Japanese society during 2003 to 2007 were collected from both Korean and Japanese newspapers.
+An empirical investigation of Winter Sonata's popularity in Japan began with reviewing newspapers that reported the Hanryu and Winter Sonata phenomenon.
+In this study, 669 newspaper articles that dealt with Winter Sonata's influence on Japanese society during 2003 to 2007 were collected from both Korean and Japanese newspapers.
 Since the research team was made up of both Japanese and Korean nationals, both Japanese and Korean newspapers were accessible.